Applied Behavior Analysis Certificate

 Behavior Analysts work with students who need extra support in the classroom, at home, or in the community.
 The online Applied Behavior Analysis (ABA) certificate program prepares practitioners to work with students with disabilities using the science of applied behavior analysis.

-This fully online, 18-credit certificate is designed for candidates holding a bachelor's or master’s degree who wish to gain specific skills and knowledge to address the behavioral needs of students.
+This fully online, certificate is designed for candidates holding a bachelor's or master’s degree who wish to gain specific skills and knowledge to address the behavioral needs of students.
 This certificate includes a verified course sequence, approved by the Behavior Analyst Certification Board (BACB).
 Completing the certificate fulfills the coursework requirement needed to sit for either the BCBA (master's degree required) or BCaBA examination.
+Please note, if you intend on taking the BCBA or BCaBA exam, your bachelor's or master's degree must be in psychology, education or behavioral analysis.

 Applied behavior analysis (ABA) is a systematic approach for influencing socially important behavior through the identification of reliably related environmental variables and the production of behavior change techniques that make use of those findings.